g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 * _Universalisation of culture_.
 Everything (every datum, every theory, every experience) is said to be culturally mediated if not reduced to mere cultural.
 Leads to e.g. scientific facts (not theories) being dismissed by reference to the experimenter's being part of a racist (etc) culture.

 * _Advocacy_.
-You can't just describe a dying way of life, you have to make political moves to save it.
+That you can't just _describe_ a dying way of life, you have to make moves to save it.
+Your research is a political act.

+<br><br>

 ---

+<br><br>

 I couldn't find a reading list for "the cultural anthropology canon".
-This is almost certainly because the field is against things like canons, as hierarchical and Westernising or whatnot.
+This is _maybe_ because the field is against things like canons, as hierarchical and Westernising or whatnot.
 So [I made my own][ReadingList], of the most notable books in the nonscientific strand: